rust-lang/prev.rust-lang.org/faq.md

 ### How can I convert between numeric types?

 There are two ways: the `as` keyword, which does simple casting for primitive types, and the `Into` and `From` traits, which are implemented for a number of type conversions (and which you can implement for your own types).
-The `Into` and `From` traits are only implemented in cases where conversions are lossless, so for example, `f64::from(0f32)` will compile while `f32:from(0f64)` will not. `as` on the other hand will convert between any two primitive types, truncating values as necessary.
+The `Into` and `From` traits are only implemented in cases where conversions are lossless, so for example, `f64::from(0f32)` will compile while `f32:from(0f64)` will not.
+On the other hand, `as` will convert between any two primitive types, truncating values as necessary.

 <h2 id="strings">Strings</h2>